cloudpilot-emu/cloudpilot-emu/README.md

 ## Native build

-There is a simple native build for debugging CloudpilotEmu outside the browser.
-You need SDL2 and a recent version of Boost in order to build.
+Building the native version of CloudpilotEmu requires SDL2 and a recent version of Boost.
 On Ubuntu the following will give you the necessary packages:

 ```
     $ apt-get install libreadline-dev libboost-all-dev libsdl2-image-dev libsdl2-dev